bbatsov/metaredux/_posts/2020-12-06-semantic-clojure-formatting.md

 The main argument in favor of "fixed indentation" is tooling support - if you don't need to format something differently, obviously creating code formatters becomes easier.
 There's nothing for the formatter to parse/analyze, and there's no need for configuration.
 Simplicity is generally a good thing, so this definitely sounds appealing.
 While, I'm all for consistency and good tooling support, I don't think that's that big of a deal in the case of Clojure, though.
 Consider the following:

-* For many macros you can infer the right indentation just by looking for a `body` parameter
+* For many macros you can infer the right indentation just by looking for a `body` parameter:

 ``` clojure
 (defmacro when